-8.2 C

 I call it the “almighty” bungee cord as a tongue-in-cheek way of saying that bungee cords are not intended for securing big loads.

-Instead, bungee cords are better suited for securing small, lightweight items, or better still, covering the load in the back of your truck or on a flatbed trailer with a tarp.
+Instead, bungee cords are well suited for securing small, lightweight items, or better still, covering the load in the back of your truck or on a flatbed trailer with a tarp.

 There are many benefits of bungee cords for tying down loads: